 • you attend an academy, school or college that does not charge fees (to anyone) and had less than 50 Oxbridge offers last year;

-• you are studying:
+• you are studying one of the following:

 • A level Mathematics AND Further Mathematics